-- 5. Instruct the class to take a close look at the specimen using only their eyes to begin with. - 6.
-As a team, they should come up with a question they want to answer; if they have more than one question, ask them to choose one to investigate. - 7.
-After they formulate their question, they should write it on their Plant Observations chart, along with today's date. - 8.
-As before, they should record on the chart all of the information from their observations.
+- 5. Once again, instruct the class to take a close look at the specimen using only their eyes to begin with. - 6.
+As a team, they should come up with a question they want to answer; if they come up with multiple questions, ask them to choose one to investigate. - 7.
+After they formulate their question, they should write it on their Plant Observation chart, along with today's date. - 8.
+As before, they should record all the information from their observations on the chart.
 Remind them to identify the evidence that supports the answer to their question. - 9.
 Inform them that if they can't find answers to their questions, they need to use science inquiry circle time to look for the answers! - 10.
-Let them know that they have 20 minutes for their investigation.
-Remind them to work as a team, with each one doing a part of the work.
+Let them know they have 20 minutes for their investigation.
+Remind them to work as a team, with each one of them doing a part of the work.
 They can decide as a team who does what. - 11.
 As teams work, navigate between them to ask open-ended questions, such as, What question are you trying to answer?
 Are you finding the information you need?
-What do you notice about these plants compared to the plants you observed yesterday?
+What do you notice about these plant parts compared to the plants you have already investigated?